documentationfor yFiles for HTML 3.0.0.1

 Rectangles, Points, Sizes, and Insets

-Geometric classes like IRectangle, IPoint, and ISize are defined using numbers for x, y, width and height.
-Instead of using the constructor, they can be converted from Arrays or plain objects.
+Geometric classes like IRectangle, IPoint, and ISize are defined using numbers for x, y, width, and height.
+Instead of using the constructor directly, these classes can be created from arrays or plain JavaScript objects.

 graph.createNode([10, 10, 50, 20])